Barski-lab/cwl-airflow/README.md

 combined in *CWLDAG* that defines a graph to reflect the workflow steps, their relationships and dependencies.
 Automatically generated *cwl_dag.py* script is placed in the DAGs folder.
 When Airflow Scheduler loads DAGs from the DAGs folder, the *cwl_dag.py* script parses all the Job files from the Jobs folder and creates DAGs for each of them.
+Each DAG has a unique DAG ID that is formed accodring to the following scheme:
+`CWL descriptor file basename`-`Job file basename`-`uid field from the Job file`

 ![Airflow Webserver example](docs/scheme.png)